Action Bias: Preferring Action Over Inaction

 The Projection Bias: People Underestimate How Much They Will Change

-The projection bias is a cognitive bias that causes people to overestimate the degree to which their future attributes (e.g., tastes and beliefs) will resemble their current ones.
-Essentially, this bias leads people to engage in flawed self-forecasting, by projecting their current attributes onto their future self, and thus underestimating how much their attributes …
+The projection bias is the tendency to overestimate how much our future attributes (like beliefs and preferences) will resemble our current ones.
+Essentially, this bias leads people to engage in flawed self-forecasting, by projecting their current attributes onto their future self, and thus underestimating how much their attributes will likely change over time.
+The …

 Read more